tech-med/medlearnity.com/src/content/blog/usmle-step-1-study-schedule/index.md

   - 'study-schedule'
   - 'usmle'
   - 'usmle-step-1'
 description: 'It is not unusual for children to dream about becoming doctors one day.
 In fact, you were probably a dreamer too, once upon a time.
-You most likely arrived'
+You most likely arrived.'
 ---

 It is not unusual for children to dream about becoming doctors one day.
 In fact, you were probably a dreamer too, once upon a time.
 You most likely arrived on career day wearing a lab coat and stethoscope on your neck.
 And of course, the look wouldn’t be complete without a humongous toy injection in one hand.
 Becoming a doctor is a noble profession, even as children we already know that.